Masayoshi Son: Vision Fund

 By November 2022, according to the Financial Times, Masayoshi Son personally owed SoftBank $4.7bn because of growing losses on the Japanese conglomerate's technology bets, which have also rendered the value of his stake in the group's second Vision Fund worthless.
 By February 2023, this personal debt totaled $5.1 billion according to Bloomberg calculations based on company disclosures.
 This debt on side deals he set up at SoftBank Group Corp. to boost his compensation, as losses mounted at its core Vision Fund venture capital arm, sparked controversy due to corporate governance concerns, but Son insisted that there was no conflict of interest.
 As of March 2023, while the collapse of Silicon Valley Bank was being investigated, over a third of Son's SoftBank shares had been reportedly posted as collateral for margin loans and the Financial Times was recalling signs of an emergent doomsday scenario for both SoftBank Group and Masayoshi Son.

 Stargate

 Son was named chairman of The Stargate Project, an American artificial intelligence infrastructure joint venture formed by SoftBank, OpenAI, Oracle Corporation and MGX, in January 2025.

+Repositioning and AI-focused strategy (2023–2026)

+From 2023 onward, SoftBank Group announced a strategic shift toward artificial intelligence infrastructure and semiconductor-related investments.
+During this period, Son publicly stated that AI development would become the primary focus of the group’s future strategy.
+In 2024 and 2025, SoftBank reported a return to profitability following earlier losses in the Vision Fund segment.
+Reuters reported that SoftBank’s net profit for the second quarter of fiscal year 2025 more than doubled to ¥2.5 trillion, supported in part by valuation gains related to AI-linked technology holdings.

+In January 2025, Son’s appointment as chairman of the artificial-intelligence infrastructure venture Stargate LLC aligned with this broader strategic shift.
+Analysts cited by Reuters noted that SoftBank’s increased emphasis on Arm Holdings, data centers and AI-related computing capacity was consistent with the strategic direction Son had outlined.

+SoftBank also carried out several restructuring measures during this period, including consolidations and selective divestments, which the company said were intended to strengthen liquidity and align with its AI-oriented strategy.

+Son was included in Time's 100 Most Influential People in AI list in 2024.

+On June 2, 2026, SoftBank Group’s market value surpassed Toyota’s to rank first in Japan, propelling founder Masayoshi Son’s net worth to $100.7 billion on the Forbes Real-Time Billionaires List.
+With this surge, he overtook Indian tycoon Mukesh Ambani to become Asia's richest person once again after more than a decade.
+Just three days later, on June 4, as market enthusiasm cooled, his ranking quickly slipped back behind Mukesh Ambani and Adani.